rdkit-rs/rdkit/README.md

 A high-level library for performing common RDKit tasks such as SMILES parsing, molecule normalization, etc. Uses the C++ API via bindings from [rdkit-sys](https://crates.io/crate/rdkit-sys).

-Notice: Requires rdkit 2023.09.1 or higher
+Notice: Requires rdkit 2023.09.1 or higher (like Ubuntu Noble 24.04)

 Prerequisites
 ---